 Due to the nature of Macquarie’s role in its dealings with you, Macquarie may at times have divergent or competing interests from those of our Clients.

 Macquarie will be truthful in its statements about any facts discussed with you, but our statements should not be construed as advice regarding investment, tax, accounting, legal or other matters.
-You are expected to have evaluated the appropriateness of any transaction for you based on your own position and circumstances, including your own assessment of the merits of that transaction.
+You are expected to have evaluated the appropriateness of any transaction for you based on your own position and circumstances, including your own assessment of the risks and merits of that transaction.

 Where Macquarie acts as principal, it does so for its own account and any indicative or firm price provided will be an “all-in” price unless otherwise specified.
 This means that the price may include a mark-up which will be fair and reasonable and will take into account, among other things, the currency, size of the order, and market conditions (such as liquidity and price volatility), as well as relevant business costs, such as credit costs, costs of capital, execution venue and settlement costs, which may differ between Clients.
 Macquarie may also require the price to take into account risk management requirements depending on the positioning of our trade portfolio.

-In both the “all-in” and the “market price plus agreed margin” cases above, when Macquarie is willing to execute a transaction with a counterparty, the price at which Macquarie would do so may include a spread or mark-up over the price at which Macquarie transacted, or may have been able to transact, with other Clients.
+In both the “all-in” and the “market price plus agreed margin” cases above, when Macquarie is willing to execute a transaction with a Client, the price at which Macquarie would do so may include a spread or mark-up over the price at which Macquarie transacted, or may have been able to transact, with other Clients.
 Macquarie has discretion to provide different prices or services to different Clients for the same or substantially similar transactions.

 Macquarie’s sales and trading personnel are not obligated to disclose the amount of revenue Macquarie expects to earn from a transaction, nor are they required to disclose the components of Macquarie’s all-in price.
-While we do not have any duties to disclose to a counterparty any markup included in the transaction price, we will be truthful if we do make a disclosure about whether and how much markup is included in the price.
+While we do not have any duties to disclose to a Client any markup included in the transaction price, we will be truthful if we do make a disclosure about whether and how much markup is included in the price.

 When Macquarie agrees to accept an order from you at a particular price (such as a limit or stop loss order), Macquarie is indicating its willingness to act as a principal counterparty to you and will attempt to complete the trade at the price you have requested.
 In so doing, Macquarie accepts market risk on the transaction at the point at which it is executed.